alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-27-al-khadir-is-a-prophet.md

 ---
-layout: post
-title: "Is Al-Khadir a prophet or a righteous man?"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah no. 5513, question 2"
-hijri: "Muharram 8, 1442 AH"
 date: 2020-08-27
-category: ["prophets", fatwas]
-summary: "The correct opinion is that Al-Khadir (peace be upon him) is a prophet.
-This is based on his story with Musa (peace be upon him) narrated in Surah Al-Kahf (The Cave)."
 group1: true
+hijri: Muharram 8, 1442 AH
+lang: en
+layout: post
+mass_edited: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah no. 5513, question 2
+summary: The correct opinion is that Al-Khadir (peace be upon him) is a prophet.
+This is based on his story with Musa (peace be upon him) narrated in Surah Al-Kahf (The Cave).
+title: Is Al-Khadir a prophet or a righteous man?
 ---

 ### Question: